dmehrotra/fuck-off-aws/README.md

 # Fuck off AWS
 Amazon publishes a list of the IP addresses they control here: https://ip-ranges.amazonaws.com/ip-ranges.json .
 What follows is a way to prevent yourself / the websites you visit from reaching out to AWS machines.
 Spoiler alert: The internet becomes pretty unuseable.
+For linux see: https://github.com/corbanworks/aws-blocker

 ### Dependencies
 This is for OSX - specifically using their builtin packet filter PF.
 You will also need a json processor called JQ.
 I used Homebrew to install it